Vyral/base-template/_posts/2019-12-05-three-things-i-want-to-tell-you-before-the-end-of-2019.md

 Christmas is almost here and it has come to my attention that a lot of people are struggling.
 We never know what people have going on in their lives, but I see it all the time.
 In the spirit of giving back this year, **I want you to know if you or someone you know is going through a hardship like an illness or divorce and that’s forcing you to sell your house, I will sell the house for free for one of you.** How’s that for a Christmas gift?

-If you have any questions for me about the market or about real estate in general, don’t hesitate to give me a call or send me an email.
+If you have any questions for me about the market or real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you.

 &nbsp;